fkasimoglu/UAV-Base-Location/README.md

-This repository contains source codes for four single-objective mathematical models and one algorithm developed to solve a multi-objective model with a prioritized optimization approach as follows:
+This repository contains source GAMS codes for four single-objective mathematical models and one algorithm developed to solve a multi-objective model with a prioritized optimization approach as follows:
 M1MinOfStation- Model to find minimum number of stations M2MinTotalDistance- Model to find minimum total distance M3MinUAD- Model to find minimum number of unairworthy days